 After taking distance from Firpo, in 1914, Afro-American Harold Philips played the piano for a while at Arolas’ orchestra.

-In 1915, Arolas played together with Agustin Bardi on piano and Roccatagliatta on violin.
+In 1915, Arolas played with Agustin Bardi on piano and Roccatagliatta on violin.

-In 1916, he formed a trio with Roccatagliatta on violin and Juan Carlos Cobián on piano, at the cabarets Montmartre, L’Abbaye and Fritz, all located downtown.
+In 1916, he formed a trio with Roccatagliatta on violin and Juan Carlos Cobián on piano at the cabarets Montmartre, L’Abbaye, and Fritz, all located downtown.
 This trio sometimes expanded to a quartet to include a violoncello.
-They also made a tour in the province of Córdoba.
+They also made a tour of the province of Córdoba.

-Back in Buenos Aires, the trio was hired to play at parties and dancings of the Buenos Aires’ upper class mansions, embassies and select clubs.
-At these kinds of gigs, any interaction between musicians and guests were not tolerated, a rule that Arolas never accepted, which resulted in his replacement by Osvaldo Fresedo.
+In Buenos Aires, the trio was hired to play at parties and dancings of the Buenos Aires’ upper-class mansions, embassies, and select clubs.
+At these kinds of gigs, any interaction between musicians and guests was not tolerated, a rule that Arolas never accepted, which resulted in his replacement by Osvaldo Fresedo.

 “La guitarrita” -by Juan D’Arienzo in 1936:

 “Rawson” -again, by El Rey del Compás:

 “Araca” and “Anatomía”.

 Specifically, regarding the song “Araca”, there is only one magnificent rendition recorded by “Cuarteto Victor de la Guardia Vieja” in 1936, with Francisco Pracánico on piano, Ciriaco Ortiz on bandoneon, and Cayetano Puglisi and Antonio Rossi on violins.